 For more information:

-All students have the right to timely access to their study records.
-TAFE NSW provides an internet service for students to view their study records via Student e-Services.
-In Student e-Services you may:
+All students have the right to access their study records.
+TAFE NSW provides an internet service for students to view their study records within their current Institute of study, via the Learner Portal.

 When you enrol at TAFE NSW, the collection, storage, use and disclosure of any personal information you provide is protected under the Privacy and Personal Information Protection Act 1998.
 Any health information you provided is protected under the Health Records and Information Privacy Act 2002.